kexiZeroing/kexiZeroing.github.io/src/posts/get-started-with-langchain.md

 - Chains (Summarize, Chatbots, Question Answering)
 - Agents (OpenAI functions, ReAct)

-LangChain makes it easy to prototype LLM applications and Agents.
-However, delivering LLM applications to production can be deceptively difficult.
-You will have to iterate on your prompts, chains, and other components to build a high-quality product.
-[LangSmith](https://blog.langchain.dev/announcing-langsmith) is introduced to help developers close the gap between prototype and production.

 ### LangChain and LlamaIndex
 LlamaIndex is a remarkable data framework aimed at helping you build applications with LLMs by providing essential tools that facilitate data ingestion, structuring, retrieval, and integration with various application frameworks.